joaopedromago/django-website/README.md

-# Web API developer in python, using Django Framework
+# Web API developed with python, using Django Framework